-4.2.1.8 Infrastructure
+4.2.1.6 Infrastructure

-The location and owner/custodians of all existing tenures, reserves, roads and road reserves, railways, rail level crossings to be used and rail reserves, stock routes and the like, covering the project area should be shown on maps of a suitable scale.
+The location and owner/custodians of all existing tenures, reserves, roads and road reserves, railways and rail reserves, stock routes and the like, covering the project area should be shown on maps of a suitable scale.
 Indicate locations of proposed gas and water pipelines, power lines and any other easements.

-4.2.1.9 Environmentally sensitive areas
+4.2.1.7 Sensitive environmental areas

-The proximity of the project to any category A or B environmentally sensitive areas as defined under the Environmental Protection Regulation 2008 should be shown on a map of suitable scale.

-This section of the EIS should then identify whether any of those environmentally sensitive areas could be affected, directly or indirectly, by the project.
+The proximity of the project to any environmentally sensitive areas should be shown on a map of suitable scale.
+This section of the EIS should then identify whether any of those environmentally sensitive areas could be affected, directly and indirectly, by the project.